If part of what your dumpster contains is food waste, you will need to take steps to deter animal scavengers from getting into it.

-Most wild animals don’t naturally love invading trash, but loss of habitat has made certain animals more brazen about using our trash as a food supply.
-In the Sacramento area, some of the principal invaders of our dumpster enclosure gates are seagulls, raccoons, rats and opossums.
-Sometimes domestic dogs and cats can also be a problem.
+Loss of habitat has made some wild animals more brazen about using our trash as a buffet.
+In the Sacramento area, some of the most likely invaders of our dumpster enclosure gates include seagulls, raccoons, rats and opossums.
+Sometimes stray or domestic dogs and cats can also be a problem.

 There are a number of things you can do to keep these creatures out of your dumpster.

-- Cover your dumpster.
-It seems elementary, but giving easy access to your dumpster’s contents is like handing out invitations.
-Make sure the lids work and fit; plastic lids are notoriously easy to open.
+- Make sure your dumpster stays covered.
+It seems elementary, but allowing easy access to your dumpster’s contents is like handing out invitations.
+Make sure the lids work and fit; plastic lids are notoriously easy for animals to open.
 Bungee cords can help secure them.
 Make sure your employees close them properly after putting trash into them.

 - Keep the area around the dumpster clean.
 Trash bags should be securely sealed and tied before they are carried out so nothing spills around the dumpster.